-Canine stomach cancer is rather rare.
-It accounts for about 0.1 percent (1 in 1000) of all cancers in dogs.
+While stomach cancer in people is rather common, stomach cancer in dogs is rather rare.
+It accounts for about 0.1 percent (1 in 1000) of all canine cancers.

 Certain breeds seem to be more predisposed to stomach cancer.
 For example, Chow Chows have between 10 to 20 times the risk of stomach cancer compared to other breeds.

 Other breeds that are more prone to stomach cancer include the Akita, Belgian Sheepdogs, Irish Setters, Keeshonds, Norwegian Elkhound, and Scottish Terriers.

 Dog stomach cancer is most frequently caused by adenocarcinoma, a tumor which forms in glandular tissue and spreads to the stomach.
 This type of tumor can also frequently spread to lymph nodes, the liver and the lungs.

 Other less common tumors that cause canine stomach cancer include gastrointestinal stromal tumors, leiomyosarcomas, lymphomas, mast cell tumors, extramedullary plasmacytomas, and fibrosarcomas.

 Not all tumors in the stomach are cancerous.
 There are also benign tumors such as leiomyomas and polyps.
 These non-cancerous tumors can be removed surgically and the prognosis for dogs with benign tumors is very good.

 Stomach cancer in dogs usually occurs in middle-aged to older dogs.
 It seems to affect male dogs more frequently than females.

 The signs of stomach cancer can be very vague and subtle.